Skip to main content

 What's in this video?

-The Orlow Firm's attorneys discuss how they help injured Queens residents with truck accident claims and recover maximum compensation.
+The Orlow Firm's attorneys discuss how they help injured Queens residents with truck accident claims and recover full and fair compensation.

 Not every truck accident case is the same.
 Delivery trucks — box trucks, cargo vans, refrigerator trucks, Amazon Sprinter vans, USPS postal vehicles — operate differently from long-haul commercial semis.
 The legal situation around them is different too.
 Knowing those differences can mean the difference between a fair recovery and a settlement that falls well short of your actual losses.